ubccr/software-layer/README.md

 ```

 9. Copy the resulting tarball to mirrors so that others can test out your work
-before publishing to our productuion CernVM-FS stratum0 server.
+before publishing to our production CernVM-FS stratum0 server.

 ## Re-building the build-node container image